ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

 [November 2022] <a href="https://drive.google.com/file/d/1FSy9F_qO-eaNhKYWbCwpBCogC1ZNo8nd/view?usp=sharing" target="_blank">PrimeNet: Pre-Training for Irregular Multivariate Time Series</a> has been accepted to <b>AAAI</b> '23.

+[October 2022] Started working with the Qualcomm Sensing Machine Learning Team.
+Thanks to their <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Fellowship</a>.

 [August 2022] Won the <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm Innovation Fellowship 2023</a> for our proposal on "Robust Machine Learning in IoT Devices"!

 [June 2022] Joined Amazon Web Services (AWS) AI as an Applied Scientist II Intern at the Speech Science Group.
+Worked on Accent Robust Speech Recognition!

 [June 2022] Received my Master's degree in CS (specialization in AI & ML) from UCSD!